Fangqiang Ding

 🚀 Achieving this vision requires systems that are not only increasingly capable, but also trustworthy and scalable in the real world.
 Trustworthy systems operate safely, reliably, and robustly across diverse environments and tasks, while protecting human privacy.
 Scalable systems should be developed and deployed at scale in a cost-effective way through affordable sensing, computation and data pipelines.
 My research aims to address the real-world challenges that hinder the trustworthy and scalable Physical AI.

-🤝 If you are interested in these directions and would like to explore collaboration opportunities, please feel free to reach out via email.
-Email · Resume · Google Scholar
+🤝 If you would like to explore collaboration opportunities, please feel free to reach out via email.
+I am also actively recruiting motivated PhD, MPhil students, RAs, and interns for my group at HKUST (GZ) — see the group page for details.
+Email · Google Scholar

 news